We are now accepting BERRY tokens

 Come to the state of New York, and choose Buffalo instead of the state capital.
-The city of lights, the city of opportunities, the Queen City – Buffalo has everything you were looking for.
+The city of lights, the city of opportunities, the Queen City – it has everything you were looking for.
 It’s not as big as New York, but it has all you’d expect from a large city.
 Buffalo won’t leave you hungry for either spiritual or literal food: it’s famous for one of the best local cuisines in the world, and it has the sights to show off.
-Spend your weekends outdoors, explore the many parks, and choose your favorite!
+Spend your weekends outdoors, explore the many parks, and find apartments for rent in Buffalo NY!

 You probably know Buffalo for its food and business, but what you don’t expect is the city’s infatuation with arts.
 The Albright-Knox Art Gallery and the Burchfield-Penney Art Center house rich contemporary art collections.
 The many independent art organizations operate in multiple genres from fine arts to cinematography.
 For a good performance, visit the Shea’s Performing Arts Center, the biggest theater in the area.